 Unless you have torment resistance, the damage you take will make this a dangerous technique.
-The spell Agony is a safe alternative: although it halves the HP of only one monster, can be reduced by negative energy resistance, and is blocked by magic resistance, it does not harm you when cast.
+The spell Agony is a safe alternative: although it halves the HP of only one monster and must overcome its target's willpower, it does not harm you when cast.

 You can also accidentally invoke a torment effect against only yourself in the following ways: